gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 DCI: 8 bits (unsigned integer)

-: DTLS Connection Index is the lower eight bits of an DTLS Connection Index counter.
+: DTLS Connection Index is a value with the format uuuuuRnn where u means bit unused/reserved, R indicates wheter the DCI is for Restart purposes and nn are the lower two bits of an DTLS Connection Index counter.
 This is a counter implemented in DTLS in SCTP that is used to identify which DTLS connection instance that is capable of processing any received packet or DTLS message over an user message.
-This counter is recommended to be 64-bit to guarantee no lifetime issues for the SCTP Association.
+This counter is recommended to be the lower part of a larger variable.

 DTLS Message: variable length